Browse the Plays

 A play for intermediate school students, Brothers is about family dislocation and reunion due to the Holocaust.
 Following the Nazis takeover of Poland and intensifying attacks on Jews, a Jewish family is only able to send one of their children to safety in Palestine.
 The drama focuses on the child's hardships alone in this new land and his eventual reunion with his surviving younger brother.

-Zibale and Mitzi Schtein are survivors, living in Israel.
-Anat Levi, a young woman, comes to their home, wanting to interview them about their deceased daughter, Rika Eben.
-But in fact Anat is their granddaughter, who was adopted, and is now searching for her biological parents.
-The meeting with her brings to the surface old and new traumas; traumas that Zibale and Mitzi worked very hard to repress.
+Zibale and Mitzi Schtein are Holocaust survivors who live in Israel.
+Anat Levi, a young woman, comes to their home to interview them about their deceased daughter.
+However, Anat is really their granddaughter.
+She had been adopted and is searching for her biological parents.
+Their meeting brings to the surface old and new traumas that Zibale and Mitzi had worked hard to repress.
+Produced by Bet Lessin, Tel Aviv, in Hebrew and translated into English.

 The work by Michel Deutsch, who is also a director and translator, employs an absurdist style and language to focus on the alienation and confusion of the play’s protagonists, couples who suffer under the Vichy government, Nazi collaborators, and German soldiers.